izxxr/luster/docs/api/types.rst

 .. data:: UserRemoveField

-    The fields that can be removed from a user object.
+    The fields that can be removed from a user object by editing it.

 .. data:: ChannelTypeServer